LogtalkDotOrg/logtalk3/library/metapredicates.md

 Loading
 -------

-To load all entities in this group load the `metapredicates_loader.lgt` utility file:
+To load the main entities in this group load the `metapredicates_loader.lgt` utility file:

 	| ?- logtalk_load(library(metapredicates_loader)).

+To load also the meta-predicates compiler, load the `meta_compiler_loader.lgt` utility file:

+	| ?- logtalk_load(library(meta_compiler_loader)).

 Usage
 -----

 See the `metapredicates` example and unit tests.
+To use the meta-predicates compiler, declare `meta_compiler` as the default hook object or use the `hook(meta_compiler)` and `optimize(on)` complier options when compiling and loading the code that you want to optimize.